 CRIJ 5365.
 Seminar in Crime Victims Services and Management.
 3 Hours.

-Satisfying a core requirement of the Master of Science in Victim Services Management program, this course orients students to topics in non-profit agency management with a particular emphasis on residential shelters.
-By the end of the course, students will have a solid understanding of evidence-based practices and the laws governing shelter service delivery.
+Satisfying a core requirement of the Master of Science in Victim Services Management program, students are oriented to topics in non-profit agency management with a particular focus on residential shelters.
+By the end of this course, students will have a solid understanding of the evidence-based practices and laws that govern shelter service delivery.
 Credit 3 .

 CRIJ 5366.
 Advocacy and Case Management.
 3 Hours.

-This course provides students with an advanced understanding of advocacy work.
-Bridging research, policy, and practice, it will explore the history of the victim rights movement and principles of empowerment-based advocacy.
-Additionally, issues surrounding confidentiality, professionalism, and ethics in service provision will be explored.
+Students are provided with an advanced understanding of advocacy work.
+Bridging research, policy, and practice, students explore the history of the victim rights movement and principles of empowerment-based advocacy.
+Issues surrounding confidentiality, professionalism, and ethics in service provision are also explored.